chaoss/community/community-handbook/chaosscast.md

 ### Guest

-* A **guest** is requested to discuss up-front what they want to talk about and provide references.
+A **guest** is requested to discuss up-front what they want to talk about and provide references.

 We have a [Planning Guests document](https://docs.google.com/document/d/1qxmC1k8SayChurIq2r91CR3r_KAThTwaNEMjA6DLGhE/edit) to keep track of who we want to invite.

+### Coordinator

+A **coordinator** assists with the finer details of confirming podcast dates/times and acts as a central point of communication for all other roles.
+This role also sends out post-podcast thank you gifts.
+This is currently assigned to the CHAOSS Community Manager.

+ * Elizabeth Barron

 ### CPN contact